-Tracy Creed

-Head of Private Client
+Tracy Creed, Head of Private Client

-t.creed@sydneymitchell.co.uk

-Tracy has extensive experience in all areas of Private Client work.
-This includes Wills, Trusts, Probate, Inheritance Tax planning, Estate planning and Care funding issues.
+Tracy has extensive experience in all areas of Private Client work including:

+- Trusts

+- Wills

+- Probate

+- Inheritance Tax planning

+- Estate planning

+- Care funding issues

 Tracy specialises in working with elderly clients and resolving care funding issues.
 She receives referrals from care homes to which she has proved her ability to deal with matters in an effective manner.

-Lucy Hassett,

-Private Client Paralegal

-L.Hassett@sydneymitchell.co.uk
+Email: t.creed@sydneymitchell.co.uk